rtdi/FileConnector/README.md

 Then start the image via docker run.
 For a quick test this command is sufficient

-    docker run -d -p 80:8080 --name fileconnector  rtdi/fileconnector
+    docker run -d -p 80:8080 --rm --name fileconnector  rtdi/fileconnector

 to expose a webserver at port 80 on the host running the container.
 Make sure to open the web page via the http prefix, as https needs more configuration.
 For example [http://localhost:80/](http://localhost:80/) might do the trick of the container is hosted on the same computer.

 The default login for this startup method is: **rtdi / rtdi!io**

+The probably better start command is to mount two host directories into the container.
+In this example the host's /data/files contains all files to be loaded into Kafka and the /data/config is an (initially) empty directory where all settings made when configuring the connector will be stored permanently.

+    docker run -d -p 80:8080 --rm -v /data/files:/data/ -v /data/config:/usr/local/tomcat/conf/security    --name fileconnector  rtdi/fileconnector

-For proper start commands see the [ConnectorRootApp](https://github.com/rtdi/ConnectorRootApp) project, this application is using as foundation.
+For proper start commands, especially https and security related, see the [ConnectorRootApp](https://github.com/rtdi/ConnectorRootApp) project, this application is based on.

 ## Help!

 The source code of this project is available at [github](https://github.com/rtdi/RTDIFileConnector).